 Using a system to track occasional and permanent contractors can be helpful to ensure they’re working in the proper areas and accessing those areas at the appropriate times.

 If the visitor requires an access card during his/her visit, one can be issued from the visitor management system – complete with the proper privileges configured in the access control software.
 The level of access and when it expires can be established based on your visitor policy and requirements for the specific visitor.

 The acknowledgment of local rules and registration or the signing of a wavier can be implemented as a part of a visitor management system.
 This information can be easily searched if an event requires you to produce the related documentation.

 A visitor management system is also useful in multisite organizations.
 It provides a single consistent solution that all sites and all visitors follow.
 It also provides all the benefits of convenience, compliance and visibility across the entire organization.

-The use of a visitor management has advantages well beyond simply recording who enters your facility.
+The use of visitor management has advantages well beyond simply recording who enters your facility.
 These systems can provide an initial professional impression on visitors and provide a defined process based on your visitor policy.